 INSTRUCTIONS REGARDING DISPOSAL OF USED GAS SPRINGS

-c) The oil is drained from the gas spring by pumping the piston rod in and out several times.
+- Pump the oil out of the gas spring by sliding the piston rod in and out.

 - Collect the oil in a container and bring it to a collection point for mineral and synthetic oils.